Breadcrumbs

 Research

 Participation in research and education is expected.
-Research is integrated into the fellowship, with academic time provided to those involved in projects, with a goal of one non-clinical day per week up to a maximum of 40 days over a 12-month fellowship period.
+Research is integrated into the fellowship with academic time provided to those involved in projects, with a goal of one non-clinical day per week up to a maximum of 40 days over a 12-month fellowship period.
 There are ongoing trials in which they may participate, or they may embark on their own individual research projects.

-Participation and presentation at academic conferences are encouraged.
+Participation and presentation in academic conferences is encouraged.
 Travel grants are available for research presentations at eligible North American meetings.

 Application Requirements and Process

 Experience as a staff anesthesiologist based in the operating room in an academic setting for 1-2 years is strongly advised.
-Your clinical anesthesia practice should be current, and exposure during the preceding three years of a fellowship should have a strong operating room component.
+Your clinical anesthesia practice should be current and exposure during the preceding three years of a fellowship should have a strong operating room component.

-It is very hard to come to a new country with a completely different medical system and culture, possibly in a second language, and jump straight into doing some of the most complex anesthesia there is.
-We often offer people a 6–12-month placement in our Advanced Clinical Practice (ACP) fellowship, which offers excellent experience in non-cardiac cases in its own right, as a way into our program with a “softer landing."
-It’s an opportunity to get used to our department and Canadian practice without the intensity of the cardiac fellowship and for us to get to know you with a view to offering you a cardiac fellowship if all goes well.
+It is very hard to come to a new country, with a completely different medical system and culture, possibly in a second language, and jump straight into doing some of the most complex anesthesia there is.
+We often offer people a 6–12-month placement in our Advanced Clinical Practice (ACP) fellowship, which offers excellent experience in non-cardiac cases in its own right, as a way into our program with a “softer landing”.
+It’s an opportunity to get used to our department and Canadian practice, without the intensity of the cardiac fellowship, and for us to get to know you with a view to offering you a cardiac fellowship if all goes well.

 A current and valid ACLS certification is a requirement.

-Shortlisted candidates will be contacted 12–18 months before the tentative start date for reference letters and to further the application.
+Shortlisted candidates will be contacted 10-16 months before a tentative start date for reference letters and to further the application.
+An interview will be required.
 Please do not send any reference letters until requested to do so.

-Successful candidates will be notified about 9–15 months ahead of a potential start date.
-An interview might be required.
+Successful candidates will be notified about 8-14 months ahead of a potential start date.

 Begin Your Application